 Conjunctivitis, or “pink eye”, refers to inflammation of the conjunctiva, the translucent, outer most tissue on the front surface of the eye.
 Conjunctivitis is a non-specific term, as it can be caused by any inflammatory condition: allergy, virus, bacteria.

 Treatment for conjunctivitis depends largely on the cause of the inflammation.
-If it is bacterial in origin, a broad-spectrum topical antibiotic is often prescribed.
+If it is bacterial in origin, a broad-spectrum topical antibiotic is often the prescribed treatment.
 For viral infections (as is true with the common cold), antibiotic treatments are of little benefit.
-Cool compresses, artificial tears and hand hygiene are are recommended.
+Cool compresses, artificial tears and hand hygiene are are recommended remedies.
 Similar to the common cold, viral conjunctivitis is highly contagious and the8 patient should take great caution in avoiding the spread to others until the eye is no longer red and tearing.
 Allergic conjunctivitis is most readily treated with antihistamines (topical and/or systemic) and artificial tears.